Sundial (weapon)

 Sundial was the codename of one of two massive nuclear bombs planned for testing by the University of California Radiation Laboratory, Livermore Branch as part of a classified American weapons project in the early 1950s.
-Announced by Edward Teller at a meeting of the General Advisory Committee of the Atomic Energy Commission, it was intended to have a yield of 10 gigatons of TNT, while its counterpart, Gnomon, was intended to have a yield of 1 gigaton.
+Announced in 1954 by Hungarian–American physicist Edward Teller at a meeting of the Man Advisory Committee of the Atomic Energy Commission (AEC), it was intended to have a yield of 10 gigatons of TNT.
 If built and detonated, Sundial would have created a fireball up to 50 kilometers (30 miles) in diameter, instantly igniting everything within 400 kilometers (250 miles) and causing a magnitude 9 earthquake.
-It was thought that the explosion would lead to an apocalyptic nuclear winter, drastically lowering global temperatures and contaminating water sources, resulting in mass fatalities.
+It was thought that the explosion would lead to an apocalyptic nuclear winter.

+The Sundial bomb was never built or tested.
+Teller's proposal for the bomb shocked other attendees at the AEC meeting, and fellow physicist Isidor Rabi dismissed it as an "advertising stunt".

 Background

-The world underwent rapid changes in the wake of World War II, including significant advancements in technology and warfare.
-The death toll from World War II reached some 60 million, and the introduction of nuclear weapons created a new level of fear and uncertainty.
 After the United States developed and deployed its first atomic bombs, the Soviet Union detonated its first bomb in 1949, leading to a nuclear arms race during which the number of nuclear weapons escalated from nine in 1946 to 20,000 by 1960.